Corner Cupboard Storage Solutions For Your Kitchen

-Always high on the priority list from my clients is the want to maximise storage space in their kitchen.
+Always high on the priority list of my clients is the want to maximise storage space in their kitchen.
 Let’s be honest, you can never have too much storage.

 In my experience, one of the biggest culprits for wasted or impractical space in a kitchen is corner cupboards.
 They are often underutilised and not really considered during the design process.

 However, fear not!
 There are some fantastic storage solutions to help you utilise every inch of your corner cupboard.
-And the best part, most of these can be retro-fitted, so it’s never too late to upgrade your corner cupboard.
+And the best part is most of these can be retro-fitted, so it’s never too late to upgrade your corner cupboard.

 In this post, I’ll be sharing the best corner cupboard storage solutions so you can make the most of your kitchen and maximise your storage space!

 The Complete Guide To Standard Kitchen Cabinet Dimensions

 Corner Cupboard Types

 When designing a kitchen there are two main types of corner cupboards.
 A blind corner and an L-Shape corner.

 The choice between them will not only have an impact on your kitchen layout but will also impact what type of corner cupboard storage solutions are available to you.

 Good to know: These storage solutions are designed for standard kitchens (lay-on doors) and may not work (or require different sizes) with in-frame kitchens.
 Always double-check, or ask your kitchen designer if you’re not sure.
 That’s what we’re here for!